edoardottt/gochanges/README.md

 ![gochanges logo](images/gochanges.png)

 gochanges is a website changes tracker for developers (packaged as a microservice).
-It is broken up into a backend with a clean API and a frontend.

 ## User guide